mariocki/KDF9/README.md

 3. Read the more detailed documentation found in the `Documents` folder.

 ## What different between this repo and the original
+- Source code changes
-- Source code changed to write KDF9.log to the logs folder and also don't assume everyone uses black on white terminals :unamused:
+    - Write KDF9.log to the `{KDFROOT}/logs` folder
+    - don't assume everyone uses black on white terminals :unamused:
+    - Use the `KDFROOT` env variable to determine the default paths for `Binaries` and `Data`
 - Converted to using Makefiles to build everything (see below).
 - Removed special build case for Cygwin as Windows10 + WSL2 is a better alternative in this use-case.